webrtc-rs/webrtc/README.md

 ✅ **No silent drops on data channels** — a slow consumer used to lose messages on a *reliable* channel once the internal hand-off queue filled.
 The driver now keeps them and stops pulling from the core, so back-pressure reaches SCTP's receive window and the peer is throttled instead.
 Media is unaffected by a stalled data channel.

+✅ **Faster and more correct SCTP setup** — the initial T1-init/T1-cookie RTO is now the 1 s that RFC 9260 §16 recommends, rather than the 3 s inherited from RFC 4960, so a lost first handshake packet is retried a second in rather than three.
+And an inbound `DATA_CHANNEL_OPEN` that arrives before the local association reaches `Established` is now held until it does, instead of announcing a channel as open over a transport that would reject the first thing written to it.

+⚠️ **One behaviour change to note** — `MediaEngine::register_default_codecs` no longer registers `video/ulpfec`, because the receive path does not recover media from ULPFEC packets.
+This changes the default offer's SDP: payload type 116 is gone.
+Register it explicitly with `MIME_TYPE_ULP_FEC` if you need it.

 Track the remaining work in [The path to webrtc 1.0](https://github.com/webrtc-rs/webrtc/issues/836).